How to Make Healing Herbal Powders and What to Do With Them

-This time, we are going to talk about an herbal preparation that most of you are very familiar with….the herbal powders in those little supplement capsules.
+Today we’re going to talk about an herbal preparation that most of you are very familiar with….the herbal powders in those little supplement capsules.
 Did you know there are other ways to take and use herbal powders besides these?
+From electuaries to infused honeys and more, you’ll find out how to work with your own medicinal herbal powders here!
+Read on!

 Today, I’ll go over the main ways to make and use herbal powders: powdering herbs, making capsules, and how to make an herbal candy called an electuary!
 You’ll love this last one!